Invitations & Protocol

 Where a speech has been agreed:

-- Comprehensive notes (or draft speech, if requested) must be provided at least three weeks before the event.
+- Comprehensive notes must be provided at least 3 weeks before the event, and 4 weeks for keynote speeches.

 - It is preferable that the Governor speaks first.